Generic name: clindamycin (oral/injection) [ klin-da-MYE-sin ]

 Take the capsule with a full glass of water to keep it from irritating your throat.

-To make sure this medicine is not causing harmful effects, you may need frequent medical tests during treatment.
+You may need frequent medical tests during treatment.

 Store at room temperature away from moisture and heat.
 Protect the injectable medicine from high heat.

 Do not store the oral liquid in the refrigerator.
 Throw away any unused oral liquid after 2 weeks.

 What happens if I miss a dose?

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.